tznaung/NSCLC_SpatialOmics/README.md

 # Installation
 Prerequisites
 •	R 4.0+
-•	Required R packages: ggplot2, glmnet, survival, survminer,
+•	Required R packages: ggplot2, glmnet, survival, survminer, tidyverse, edgeR, pROC
+# License
+This project is licensed under the MIT License - see the LICENSE file for details.
+# Citation
+Please cite our related research paper if you use or build upon this work.
+Contact
+For questions or issues, please contact Thazin Nwe Aung at thazin.aung@yale.edu OR tznaung@gmail.com.